‘Domestic violence issues and concerns of women are not that highly voiced. For me, it’s important to have women in that decision making circle.’

 130 is the Gender Parity Index for secondary school enrolment (gross) in 2008 – for every 100 boys enrolled, there were 130 girls enrolled.

 Note: Statistics in this section are from the Asian Development Bank (2016) Gender Statistics: The Pacific and Timor Leste report unless otherwise stated.

 Partnership with Pacific Women

-Through Pacific Women, the Australian Government will spend approximately AU$9.9 million over ten years (2012-2022) on initiatives supporting gender equality and women’s empowerment in Kiribati.
-Approximately AU$595,000 has been spent delivering activities in-country (FY2012-2013 to FY2015-2016).
-More information on the partnership and nature of support is included in the Pacific Women Kiribati Country Plan Summary 2013-2016 valued at AU$1.8 million.
+Through Pacific Women, the Australian Government will spend approximately $26 million over 10 years (2012–2022) on initiatives supporting women’s empowerment in Kiribati.
+More information on the partnership and nature of support is included in the Pacific Women Kiribati Country Plan Summary.
 Details on activities currently underway in-country with various partners is available via our interactive map.
 The list of program partners can be found here.
 Kiribati is also supported by Pacific Women’s regional program, details of which can be viewed on the interactive map under regional activities.

 Stories of Change

 The Ending Sexual and Gender Based Violence (ESGBV) Policy and 10-year National Action Plan outline the Kiribati Government’s approach to ending violence against women.
 The ESGBV Taskforce has been established to bring service providers and stakeholders together to coordinate programs and activities.
 By working together, stakeholders are upscaling violence prevention and service delivery programs and activities to ensure that policy objectives and outcomes are achieved.READ MORE